summeredwards/fitty/README.md

 If you want to use custom fonts, using Google fonts or Adobe fonts is preferred.
 Importing fonts this way would look something like this `@import url("https://use.typekit.net/blank.css");`, and would not need any special redraw from Fitty.
 These fonts would work as normal.
 However, if you want to load your own fonts into your CSS file, redrawing Fitty text will be required.

-If you need to use fitty on browsers that don't have [CSS Font Loading](http://caniuse.com/#feat=font-loading) support (Edge and Internet Explorer) you can use the fantastic [FontFaceObserver by Bram Stein](https://github.com/bramstein/fontfaceobserver) to detect when your custom fonts have loaded.
+If you need to use fitty on browsers that don't have [CSS Font Loading](http://caniuse.com/#feat=font-loading) support (Edge and Internet Explorer) use [FontFaceObserver by Bram Stein](https://github.com/bramstein/fontfaceobserver).

-See an example custom font implementation below.
+An example of custom font implementation is below.
 Assume fitty has been called on all elements with class name `fit`.

+In your CSS:
 ```css
 /* Only set the custom font if it's loaded and ready */
     .fonts-loaded .fit {